qSIEVE: Efficient qLDPC Memory via Systolic Movement in Atom Arrays

 \section{Introduction}

 In order to execute most quantum algorithms, we need orders of magnitude lower error rates than we can achieve physically.
 For example, chemistry and factoring algorithms can require error rates below $10^{-15}$ whereas reasonable expectations for physical error rates on many platforms are $10^{-3}$~\cite{beverland2022assessing}.
-To alleviate this gap between algorithmic requirements and physical capabilities, many researchers are focusing on developing \textbf{fault-tolerant} qubits.
-In a fault-tolerant quantum system, an application's quantum information is protected by underlying quantum error correcting (QEC) codes which encode the information over many physical qubits, allowing for continuous detection and correction of errors.
+To alleviate this gap between algorithmic requirements and physical capabilities, many researchers are focusing on developing fault-tolerant qubits.
+In a fault-tolerant quantum system, an application's quantum information is protected by underlying quantum error correcting (QEC) codes, allowing for continuous detection and correction of errors.